 Nonetheless, how long does Suboxone stay in your system for drug testing is different?
 Particularly, drug screening of pee will detect Suboxone within 40 minutes.
 But, positive results will remain for up to one month.
 That’s due to metabolites lingering in your system for weeks.
 The length could potentially be longer for blood or saliva tests too.

 Factors That Change How Long Suboxone Stays in Your System

 Of course, everyone’s body reacts to and processes drugs uniquely.
-Therefore, the answer to how long does Suboxone stay in your system can vary.
+Therefore, the answer to the question “how long does Suboxone stay in your system” can vary.
 For example, the amount of Suboxone taken will speed it up or slow it down.
 Further, your history of opioid use could affect your body’s tolerance.
 Likewise, the consumption of other drugs could enhance the Suboxone effects.

 Additionally, your body weight, height, and BMI play a role in drug digestion.
 Not to mention, your age could make Suboxone clear sooner or later.
 Each person’s unique genetics affect their metabolism rate.
 Indeed, how much water you drink can flush Suboxone out of your system quicker.
 Equally, your kidneys and liver could excrete the opioid faster during detox.